pvinis/stevenhicks.me/blog/2018/01/chekhovs-gun-and-better-unit-tests.md

 I do know things about writing unit tests, though, especially in JavaScript.
 Someone recently described Chekhov's Gun to me, and I thought "that is exactly how I feel about writing unit tests."
 Especially when it comes to test setup: if a line of setup code isn't important to describe a specific test, then I don't want it to distract me from what is important about the test.

 Imagine I have an app where users can submit new beers to a curated list of "the best beers ever."
 Here's a test that I might write for a function that validates that the user submitted the ABV (alcohol by volume) for a beer.
-We'll call it Test A.
+We'll call it `Noisy Test`.

 ```javascript
 describe("validateBeer", () => {